Suely in the Sky

-Suely in the Sky (O Céu de Suely; also known as Love for Sale) is a 2006 Brazilian drama film directed by Karim Aïnouz.
+Suely in the Sky (O Céu de Suely; also known as Love for Sale) is a 2006 Brazilian drama film directed and co-written by Karim Aïnouz.

 Plot

 Hermila was born and raised in the small town in northeastern Brazil.
 To earn money she adopts the pseudonym Suely, and offers herself in a raffle.
 The winner will have what she calls "A Night in Paradise."